nesanders/MAenvironmentaldata/docs/data/MassBudget_environmental.md

 ## Data visualization

-*Click on legend titles to add or remove series from the plot.*
+*Click on legend titles to add or remove series from the plot.
+Right click and save image to export the figure.*

 {% include charts/MADEP_budget_summary.html %}